RedHatGov/fips-compliant-vault/README.md

 and it's not included in the typical RHEL distribution channels so the above script downloads and installs it from the Apache Maven web site.
 Maven is also added to the user's executable search path.
-Make sure that the command: Just make sure that the command:
+Make sure that the command:

   mvn -v

 works correctly after running the above script.